Find out what the Pathways program can do for students and families to help your student get to college!

 GO Centers are college-readiness offices located in high schools that provide and enhance opportunities for students to attend a college or university, regardless of ethnic background, country of origin, native language, or perceived academic abilities.
-GO Centers are staffed by first-generation, bilingual UT Arlington students from different majors and classifications who are trained on how to meet the needs of a diverse student population.
+GO Centers are staffed by first-generation, bilingual UTA students from different majors and classifications who are trained on how to meet the needs of a diverse student population.
 These staff mentor high school students, provide tutoring, and guide them through the process that leads to college enrollment.

 To parents, Pathways to College Access offers free conferences year-round on a variety of topics related to college and career readiness.
 The presentations are delivered by experts such as counselors, financial advisors, and college professors, and are held both on our UTA campus and at local schools.
 In an effort to make our presentations accessible to a wider audience they are given in English and Spanish.

 Pathways to College Access fosters college-going awareness and culture by providing a variety of early college experiences for students in our community.
 Pathways coordinates visits by UTA students to local elementary and middle schools to share their experiences as college students.
 We also provide opportunities to learn more about college life first-hand through tours and summer camps held at The University of Texas at Arlington and other institutions.